 |There is no reason anyone would want a computer in their home

 - Ken Olson, Chairman and Founder of Digital Equipment, 1977

 |There's no chance that the iPhone is going to get significant market share

 |I would not be surprised if [Bitcoin] is not around in 10 or 20 years

 To combat the doubters, just remember that 18–44 year-olds are continuing to covet crypto as their number one investment option of choice, demand remains strong over the mid to long term.
 If your business succeeds in enabling users to buy in at the bottom and have access to wealth-building opportunities, you will be set for an engaged and loyal customer base.
 The key to navigating the depths of the crypto winter, it would seem, is in staying warmed by the bigger picture.

 Each cycle presents unique challenges and opportunities.
 While it is true that this particular bear market also coincides with crypto’s first major macroeconomic downturn, the overall outlook for the industry has perhaps never looked sunnier.
 The clamouring of governments to introduce taxes and regulations as well as unprecedented levels of institutional investment in the space, are just some of the bullish signals that tell us that crypto is not going anywhere.

 Indeed, now is the time the build.
 This bear market offers an unparalleled opportunity for you to get your product into shape before markets thaw into the next bull run.
-Don’t sleep on crypto-led growth for your brand.
 The good news is, there is no need to go it alone.